AlloSphere-Research-Group/Allosystem-Guide/getting_started/README.md

 Different parts of AlloSystem have different dependencies:
 * Allocore:
  * *Mandatory dependencies*:
-   * Pthreads, LibUSB and Udev on Linux system (no mandatory dependencies on other systems)
+   * Pthreads, LibUSB and Udev on Linux system (no mandatory dependencies need to be installed on other systems)
  * *Optional dependencies*:
    * OpenGL
    * GLUT